 This is another highly requested recipe here at RTK.
-It took a while but I'm so excited to finally be sharing this mocha cupcake recipe with you.
+It took a while but I'm so excited to share this coffee cupcake recipe with you. finally.

 You will love it.
 I promise!